ginaikramer/Movies-ETL/README.md

 2) Ratings
    - This table contains 26,024,289 rows of data
    - ![# Rows in Ratings Table](/Resources/ratings_query.png)

+**PLEASE NOTE:** Some of the ipynb files reference a file path outside of the Movies-ETL folder to reference the raw wiki, movie and ratings data.
+In order for me to not have to re-run all of the code to reference the Resources folder, I placed copies of the raw data files under Resources to include with the final package.

 ## Summary
 All of the deliverables combined led to a final Movie_Data database with clean data that Amazing Prime can now use for further analysis.